Cromarty

 Cromarty (/ˈkrɒmərti/; Cromba, /gd/) is a town, civil parish and former royal burgh in Ross and Cromarty, in the Highland area of Scotland.
 Situated at the tip of the Black Isle on the southern shore of the mouth of Cromarty Firth, it is 5 mi seaward from Invergordon on the opposite coast.
-In the 2001 census, it had a population of 719.
+In the 2022 census, it had a population of 672.

 History

 The name Cromarty variously derives from the Gaelic crom (crooked), and from bati (bay), or from àrd (height), meaning either the "crooked bay", or the "bend between the heights" (referring to the high rocks, or Sutors, which guard the entrance to the Firth), and gave the title to the Earldom of Cromartie.
 In 1264, its name was Crumbathyn.

 Cromarty is a sea port, and its economy was closely linked to the sea for most of its history.
 Fishing was the major industry, with salmon stations around the surrounding coast, and boats going out to catch herring.
 Other trade was also by boat: Cromarty's connections to surrounding towns were largely by ferry, while Cromarty boats exported locally-grown hemp fibre, and brought goods such as coal.
 The Cromarty Firth is an outstanding natural harbour, and was an important British naval base during the First World War and the Second World War.
 HMS Natal blew up close by on 30 December 1915 with a substantial loss of life.
 (Note: From 1890 (under terms of the Local Government (Scotland) Act 1889) to 1975 Cromartyshire was merged with Ross-shire under the Ross and Cromarty county council.
 Ross and Cromarty has later usage as the name of a district of the Highland region (1975 to 1996), and is today an area committee of the modern Highland unitary authority.)
 On the 26th of January 1940, HMS (Previously RMS) Durham Castle, while being towed to Scapa Flow, hit a mine laid by U-Boat U-57 11 nautical miles to the east of the town.
 Cromarty gives its name to one of the sea areas of the British Shipping Forecast.

 Cromarty Castle was the seat of the Urquharts, who were the hereditary sheriffs of Cromarty.
 The town was a royal burgh, and the ferry to Nigg was on the royal pilgrimage route north to Tain.
-In 1513 James IV of Scotland went on a pilgrimage and stayed in Cromarty Castle for 1 night.
+In 1513 King James IV went on a pilgrimage and stayed in Cromarty Castle for 1 night.
 Until 1890, it served as the county town of Cromartyshire.